 Older watches have balance jewels that offer no shock absorption to the balance wheel.
 Anyone that uses a vintage pocket watch, knows that a drop to a hard surface is going to end in a broken balance staff.

-Even if the staff does not break, it can bend slightly causing the watch to run erratically.
-So the invention of shock springs was a huge leap forward in making a watch more reliable in everyday use.
+So, the invention of shock springs was a huge leap forward in making a watch more reliable in everyday use.

 Some brands today also deal with the issue of shock resistance by using new materials for the balance and hairspring.

 This includes using synthetic jewels, silicon hairsprings, non-ferrous escape wheels, as well as adding inner and outer containers to the housing.
-Some brands have even developed all new case constructions with pressure absorbing elements.

 Please keep in mind that there is no such thing as “Shock Proof”.